Aharobot/maxwell/maxwell/docs/assembly.md

 English.
 The 6mm bore on the hubs will need to be slightly enlarged to a 1/4" bore.

+One of the pieces of 8020 rail will need to be cut to 14" long for use as the upper piece of Maxwell's torso.

 The 20" track-style linear actuator has no feedback.
 Feedback has been added by putting an optical flag on the threaded rod, providing a low resolution encoder.
 The flag is 3D printed, as is the mount for the photointerrupter.